Developing .NET Applications on Linux

 3.4.2 - Installing Rider on Linux

-To install Rider on Linux, you can install what are called JetBrains Tools, an application with links to download and install JetBrains software.
+To install Rider on Linux, you can install JetBrains tools, which is an application with links to download and install the various JetBrains software.

-But for our case, we just need Rider
+But for our use case, we just need Rider

 3.4.2.1 - Installing Rider on Manjaro (Arch Linux)

-To install Rider on Manjaro, download the .tar.gz package from this link.
+To install Rider on Manjaro, download the .tar.gz package from the following link.

-Once downloaded, extract it either with the command sudo tar -xzf Rider.tar.gz or by double-clicking the file and extracting it completely.
+Once downloaded, extract it using either the command sudo tar -xzf Rider.tar.gz or by double-clicking the file and extracting it out completely.

-Next, go to the bin folder and run the Rider.sh file.
+After that, go to the bin folder and run Rider.sh.

 3.4.2.1 - Installing Rider on Ubuntu

-On Ubuntu, this step is easier since JetBrains has included it as a snap package, so you just need to run a single command.
+On Ubuntu, this step is easier since JetBrains has included Rider as a snap package, so you just have to run one command.

 sudo snap install rider --classic